-Water wetting is a crucial issue in carbon dioxide (CO2) corrosion of multiphase flow pipelines made from mild steel.
-This study demonstrates the use of a novel benchtop apparatus, a horizontal rotating cylinder, to study the effect of water wetting on $CO_2$ corrosion of mild steel in two-phase flow.
-The setup is similar to a standard rotating cylinder except for its horizontal orientation and the presence of two phases-typically water and oil.
-The apparatus has been tested by using mass-transfer measurements and CO2 corrosion measurements in single-phase water flow.
-CO2 corrosion measurements were subsequently performed using a water/hexane mixture with water cuts varying between 5% and 50%.
-While the metal surface was primarily hydrophilic under stagnant conditions, a variety of dynamic water wetting situations was encountered as the water cut and fluid velocity were altered.
+Water-wetting is a crucial issue in CO_2 corrosion of multi-phase flow pipelines made from mild steel.
+This study demonstrates the use of a novel benchtop apparatus, a horizontal rotating cylinder, for study of the effect of water wetting on CO_2 corrosion of mild steel in two-phase flow.
+The setup is similar to a standard rotating cylinder except for its horizontal orientation and the presence of two phases - typically water and oil.

+The apparatus has been tested by using mass transfer measurements and CO_2 corrosion measurements in single-phase water flow.
+CO_2 corrosion measurements were subsequently performed using a water/hexane mixture with water cuts varying between 5 and 50%.
+While the metal surface was primarily hydrophilic under stagnant conditions a variety of dynamic water wetting situations was encountered as the water cut and fluid velocity were altered.
 Threshold velocities were identified at various water cuts when the surface became oil-wet and corrosion stopped.